pinskylab/genomics/README.md

 #### Data

-Data files required to run the scripts.
+Data files required to run the scripts. **Quick note**: Due to a type-o that was propogated through data file names, the data set is called seq03-33 but actually only contains SEQ03 through SEQ31, and only the sequencing runs that contain APCL data.

 ## Plots